Updated: 16 September 2025

 Given the uncertain times many businesses have faced over the past few years, it’s important for them to regularly assess their limits of liability and develop a business continuity plan.

-Creating a plan can help identify gaps in cover and identify emerging risks such as cyber, which businesses must think about.
+Creating a plan can help identify gaps in cover and identify risks such as cyber, which businesses must think about.

 7. Explain sums insured